bderongs/onehour/.github/copilot-instructions.md

 Use icons from lucide-react for logos.

 Use stock photos from unsplash where appropriate, only valid URLs you know exist.
 Do not download the images, only link to them in image tags.

+You are building a website for OneHourConsulting, a service that provides independant consultants with a profile page and tools to carry one short consulting sessions online.